brannondorsey/rtl-433-influxdb-importer/README.md

 docker-compose up -d
 ```

 Alternatively, you can run influxdb and the rtl-433-importer agent on different machines.
 Just make sure the `INFLUXDB_HOST` env var in `.env` points to the correct influxdb host.
+In this case, uncomment the `network_mode: host` line in the `rtl-433-importer` service in `docker-compose.yaml`.

 ```bash
 [host1] $ docker-compose up -d influxdb